viritaromero/Breast-Cancer-Detection/README.md

 This project is updated to be compatible with PyTorch 0.4.0

-Read more about this project on my blog: https://medium.com/datadriveninvestor/detecting-breast-cancer-in-histopathological-images-using-deep-learning-a66552aef98
+Read more about this project here: https://medium.com/datadriveninvestor/detecting-breast-cancer-in-histopathological-images-using-deep-learning-a66552aef98